Taipei EasyCard Guide: Taiwan’s Smart Card

 If you’re arriving in Taiwan with the intent of staying, you’ll want to consider a co-branded EasyCard if you can get a bank account.

-5. Taiwan Concessionaire EasyCard
+5. Taiwan Concessionaire EasyCard: For Seniors & Children

 Seniors with these cards will receive a 60% discount on single-journey Taipei Metro rides.